 There are only a few pictures of this Shelby team car #2 available.
 Those are subject to copyright.

 Mike Mulcahy was kind enough in 2003 to permit us the usage of this pic and gave us a short comment on the scene and his background.

 After that accident It was stored on a big shelf under a cover at Holman & Moody.

 The current status is yet unknown although some posts on the boss302.com Forum (Jan.
 2003) said it was found.
 In fact it did not surface at that time.

 Dr. John Craft quote from www.boss302.com.

 "The Kwech death car (killed an infield spectator at MIS as he sat in his AMC) was stored at H&M in the old hanger that was adjacent to the main shop-along with the remains of the Walt Hansgen GT MkII (in which he died at LeMans), the remains of the Ken Miles J Car(in which he died at Riverside), the remains of the Les Ritchie AFX Mustang (in which he was beheaded-really really gross as his head rolled down the track still in the helmet) and the remains of the Fireball Roberts '64 H&M Galaxie (in which he was horribly burned at the World 600 in May 1964).

 When Ford cut H&M loose at the end of the '70 season (via letter dated 12/2/1970), they transfered ownership of the hulks to H&M.

-Early 2011 I heard again of the statement about it being still existent.
-Information might spread on the forums some time in 2011 and you'll be the judge yourself for the stories coming along.
-I expect some major heat on this topic.
+Early 2011 I heard again of the statement from MattLaFond about it being still existent.
+You'll be the judge yourself for the stories coming along.
+Not much happened until 2017.